 Golden hour photography can result in some amazing and almost magical photos.
-Portrait and landscape photographers favour the golden hour time of day and sometimes build entire sessions around it.
+Portrait and landscape photographers favor the golden hour time of day and sometimes build entire sessions around it.

 Here are 10 reasons why you should shoot during the golden hour: